enesyesil/yp-career-docs/docs/about/org-structure.md

 #  Organizational Structure

 Career Academy’s organizational model is designed to support mentorship at scale — without losing the one-on-one connection that defines our work.
-It connects every level of engagement — from mentees and caseworkers to fellows, professionals, and program leadership — into one continuous ecosystem.
+It connects every level of engagement, from mentees and caseworkers to fellows, professionals, and program leadership — into one continuous ecosystem.

 ---